 Soundbars Behind the Couch

 The couch can also block the sound by being placed behind the TV.
 Although you may believe that it will provide the best sound experience, the back of your couch could block the sound.

 It’s also better to record audio from the front.
 Soundbars are designed for placements in front of the audience.

 For the best sound quality, soundbars should be placed at your ear level.
 You don’t have to place the soundbar on the floor.
+The sound waves would strike your feet or the wall closest to you.
 Instead, lift it and place it in your entertainment center.

 Although we are well aware that not all houses have an entertainment unit, wall mounting is the best option in those cases.
 It will not only provide superior sound quality but also won’t pose a safety risk.

 If you choose a wired connection, a soundbar placed on the ground could sometimes cause wires to drag.
 They will not only be distracting from your interior aesthetics but can also cause injury to pets, children, and you.

 Can You Put a Soundbar in the Cabinet?